 He would be a great king for Hawkland, flashed through her mind.
 Why can’t I marry him?

-The destruction of Hawk’s Keep and all of Hawkland flashed through her mind followed by the image of a boy fleeing through the forest.
-He was her son.
+The destruction of Hawk’s Keep and all of Hawkland flashed through her mind followed by the image of a frightened young boy fleeing through the forest.
+He had been her son.

 Tears filled her eyes.
 “The destruction of Hawkland and a hunted child.”